Wrestlemania 39: WWE start time, match card and how to watch in UK

-Wrestlemania 2023: WWE start time in UK, night 1 match card and how to watch
+Wrestlemania 2023: WWE start time in UK, night 2 match card, results and how to watch

 The biggest weekend of the year in WWE will feature the likes of Roman Reigns, Logan Paul, Trish Stratus, Lita, Drew McIntyre and Sheamus